 Policy Interests: Regulatory Governance, Regulatory Policy Analysis, Financial Regulation

-Mercy Berman DeMenno is a PhD candidate in Public Policy.
+Mercy Berman DeMenno is a doctoral candidate in Public Policy, a Joel L. Fleishman Civil Society Fellow, a Rethinking Regulation Program Graduate Scholar, and an Affiliate of Duke Law’s Global Financial Markets Center.
 Mercy’s research focuses on the politics of the regulatory policymaking process, at both the U.S. federal and international levels.
-Her specific research interests include regulatory institutional design, stakeholder participation in rulemaking, and financial risk regulation.
-Mercy is a Graduate Scholar with the Rethinking Regulation Program and in that capacity engages in collaborative research on regulatory governance with a team of interdisciplinary scholars—most recently, a Bass Connections project on retrospective regulatory review.
-She is also an affiliate of the Global Financial Markets Center at Duke Law School, a Kenan Institute for Ethics Graduate Fellow, coordinator of the Rethinking Regulation Graduate Student Working Group, and a member of the Bass Connections Student Advisory Council.
-Before coming to Duke, Mercy worked as a policy analyst at Sandia National Laboratories, where she conducted complex systems modeling and analysis to inform federal policy.
-She also has professional experience with state and federal legislative policymaking and international economic development.
-Mercy received a BA in Political Science, summa cum laude, in 2010, and an MBA, with a concentration in Policy Analysis and as class valedictorian, in 2011, both from the University of New Mexico.
+Her specific research interests include regulatory institutional design, stakeholder participation in rulemaking, and business-government relations, with a substantive focus on financial regulation.
+While at Duke, Mercy has collaborated with scholars and policymakers on interdisciplinary research projects related to regulatory governance, founded and led the Rethinking Regulation Graduate Student Working Group, co-chaired the Bass Connections Student Advisory Council, and served as a Kenan Institute for Ethics Graduate Fellow.
+Before coming to Duke, Mercy worked as a policy analyst at Sandia National Laboratories, where she conducted complex systems modeling and analysis on behalf of federal agencies.
+She also has professional experience with policy and strategy consulting, state and federal legislative policymaking, and international economic development.
+Mercy received a BA in Political Science, summa cum laude, in 2010, and an MBA, with a concentration in Policy and Planning and as class valedictorian, in 2011, both from the University of New Mexico.